Founded in 1869, Otago is New Zealand’s first university.

 - 1,631 FTE academic and research-only staff.

-- Leadership and partnership roles in National Centres of Research Excellence and New Zealand’s National Science Challenges, and leadership of Genomics Aotearoa.
+- Leadership and partnership roles in national Centres of Research Excellence and New Zealand’s National Science Challenges, and leadership of Genomics Aotearoa.

 - Hosts two of the most widely-recognised longitudinal studies in the world: The Dunedin Multidisciplinary Health and Development Study; Christchurch Health and Development Study.